amaiasanchis/amaiasanchis/README.md

 ### Hi everyone!

-Biotechnologist by the Polytechnical University of València and currently studying to become Cloud Computing Developer by the Industrial Organization School and Generation.
-I am learning Python and C# programming and Azure Cloud Development.
+Biotechnologist by the Polytechnical University of València.
+I am learning Python and C# programming.

 I am a very motivated person with interest on learning and growing professionally.
-I am very interested in Cloud computing, data analysis, bioinformatics, and AI.
+I am very interested in data analysis, bioinformatics, and AI.